 Earworm.
 I’ve got a song stuck in my head, spiraling its way into my brain.
 The National: The System Only Dreams In Total Darkness.
-Twenty-four hours in my head.
+(Click this page’s background to hear it for yourself) Twenty-four hours in my head.
 I wonder if: (a) I’m going crazy, or (b) there’s a reason for it.
 While ‘a’ is the most probable answer, I’m game to explore option ‘b’.

 My brain is no stranger to The National, a band that Jasper and I enjoyed singing along to.
 This new song opens with an angelic background harmony.
 It sounds so much like him.
 I can hear him playing along to the piano riff.
 I can see his slender fingers dance over the keys.
 Maybe he’s channeling through The National.
 Stranger things have happened.
 I look closer at the lyrics.

 I thought that this would all work out after a while

 I dissect them and find Easter eggs of Jasper.
 I find obscure and secret references to him and I. Perhaps it’s reaching a bit, or I’m trying too hard to see something that’s not necessarily there.
 Could be I’m just desperate for contact from him.

 I find myself asking him.
 “Are you out there somewhere?”

 Maybe I listen more than you think